-Working groups will be made up of community members, the Dayton Police Department, members of the Community Police Council and people with expertise in the criminal justice system.
-The working groups will be supported by City staff, University of Dayton law students, and Dayton Mediation Center staff.
+Working groups were made up of community members, the Dayton Police Department, members of the Community Police Council and people with expertise in the criminal justice system.
+The working groups were supported by City staff, University of Dayton law students, and Dayton Mediation Center staff.

 Community members may now report policing problems via a new email address: firstname.lastname@example.org.

 Use of Force Committee

 Aug.
 1, Oct.
 3, Nov.
 7, Dec.
 5. All take place at 5:30 p.m. at the Planning Resource Center (City Hall mezzanine, 101 W. Third St.)